BND Hamburger Icon

 Keep track of accounts payable to protect your cash flow.
 If you aren’t on top of what clients owe you and when, you won’t know when a customer pays late.
 The longer the debt is outstanding, the more difficult it is to collect payments.
 Accounts receivable usually have terms of a few days to a year.

-“As far as accounts receivable [go], you are concerned with shortening the window to get paid,” Brolin said.
+“As far as accounts receivable, you are concerned with shortening the window to get paid,” said Dawn Brolin, a certified public accountant and CEO of Powerful Accounting.

-When it comes to measuring the health of your accounts receivable, most businesses use the accounts receivable turnover ratio.
+Most businesses use the accounts receivable turnover ratio, a common accounting ratio, to measure the health of their accounts receivable.
 It tells you how well you are collecting payments from customers.
 Another metric to look at is the average collection period, which tells you how long it takes your clients to pay you.
-The longer your collection period, the worse your accounts receivable are.
+The longer your collection period is, the worse your accounts receivable are.
+[Check out the best debt collection strategies.]

 How do you optimize accounts receivable?

-Brolin said by requiring half the payment upfront, you reduce the likelihood you’ll be chasing money once the job is complete or the order is met.
+Depending on your type of business, you may be able to require a deposit when the customer’s order is placed.
+By requiring half the payment upfront, Brolin said, you reduce the likelihood that you’ll be chasing money once the job is complete or the order is met.

 Key TakeawayKey takeaway

-When collecting on past-due accounts, don’t get caught up in emotions.
-It’s OK to be sympathetic, but be firm on your payment terms and set expectations.
-Prevent slow or missed payments by charging 50% upfront and/or by setting up 10-day payment cycles.
+When you're collecting on past-due accounts, be firm on your payment terms and set expectations.
+Prevent slow or missed payments by charging 50 percent upfront and/or setting up 10-day payment cycles.

 What are discounts on accounts receivable and accounts payable?